engineyard/ey-docs/pages/application_home.md

 ## Manage Unix Packages

-Configure additional software packages for your application within Engine Yard Cloud.
+To configure additional software packages for your application within Engine Yard Cloud

-  - Under SERVER TOOLS, click Dashboard to view your list of applications.
-  - Click name of the application you want to modify
+1. On the Dashboard, click name of the application you want to modify.
-  - Then click the Add Unix Packages icon in the upper right.
+2. Click the Add Unix Packages icon in the upper right.

 ### Add a Software Package